UK International keyboard

 Download/installation

-Basic installation procedure in XP (your mileage may vary considerably -- this is just brief guidance): Unpack ukintw12.zip into its own folder.
+Basic installation procedure in XP (your mileage may vary considerably -- this is just brief guidance): If you have an older version of the UK International keyboard installed, first uninstall that via Control Panel | Add/Remove Programs – you may then need to reboot before continuing (thanks, Microsoft).
+Unpack ukint20a.zip into its own folder.
 Open folder, run setup.exe; wait for ‘Finished’ message.
 Go to Control Panel | Regional and Language Options, Languages tab, Details button.
-Click Add.
-Set “Input Language”: English (United Kingdom).
-Set “Keyboard layout”: UK-International.
-Click OK.
+You may find the keyboard has been automatically added for you (otherwise click Add; set “Input Language”: English (United Kingdom); set “Keyboard layout”: UK-International; click OK).
 Set “Default input language” to “English (United Kingdom) – UK-International”.
 Click OK.
 Click OK.
+If you can't get it to work, uninstall the UK International keyboard via Control Panel | Add/Remove Programs, reboot, and try again.

 1.2 UK International (Western Europe) keyboard (version 1.2) -- setup package, zipped